2015 Drug Trends in Kansas

-The current drug of choice by prevalence of the amount seized in Kansas is methamphetamine.
+The current drug of choice by the prevalence of the amount seized in Kansas is methamphetamine.
 The top three drugs in the state include meth, cocaine and heroin.
-One thing that the current national statistics are reporting is that while there is more meth being seized in the states, there is also an increase in meth related gang activity, and an increase in the use of MDMA in the clubs by younger people.
+One thing that the current national statistics are reporting is that while there is more meth being seized in the states, there is also an increase in meth-related gang activity and an increase in the use of MDMA in the clubs by younger people.
 Outreach and education programs concerning alcohol and tobacco have been reported as hugely successful.
 The number of people being admitted for treatment for alcohol and tobacco has continued to fall in the annual statistics.

 The continuing rise of meth in Kansas is seen as due to several factors.
 The primary one is the location of the state as a major hub for the highway system.
 Most of the illegal drugs are brought in over the road, and that makes it harder for drug officials to interrupt shipments.
 A growing gang community that is expanding its resources beyond the traditional boundaries of their known areas is also contributing.
 Meth labs are inexpensive to set up, and the drug is also cheap to make and has an affordable street value compared to cocaine and heroin.
 It has become much easier to get a hold of on the street than other drugs.

 What are state agencies doing about meth in Kansas?

 As of 1995, the federal DEA has worked in collaboration with state law enforcement officials to crack down on drug traffic and manufacture in the state.
 In recent years, the property seizures have begun to include an arsenal of weapons, and significant amounts of cash.
 The amount of cash that is fueling the drug industry in Kansas makes it even harder to track and break.
 While there have been significant seizures of illegal drug shipments in the past few years, the rate at which small meth labs are being put in place, and then re-created elsewhere when one is raided is straining officials ability to shut down meth production.